canonical/lxd/doc/reference/remote_image_servers.md

   See [`cloud-images.ubuntu.com/daily`](https://cloud-images.ubuntu.com/daily/) for an overview of available images.

+`ubuntu-minimal:`
+: This server provides official Ubuntu Minimal images.
+  All images are cloud images, which means that they include both `cloud-init` and the `lxd-agent`.

+  See [`cloud-images.ubuntu.com/minimal/releases`](https://cloud-images.ubuntu.com/minimal/releases/) for an overview of available images.

+`ubuntu-minimal-daily:`
+: This server provides official daily Ubuntu Minimal images.
+  All images are cloud images, which means that they include both `cloud-init` and the `lxd-agent`.

+  See [`cloud-images.ubuntu.com/minimal/daily`](https://cloud-images.ubuntu.com/minimal/daily/) for an overview of available images.

 `images:`
 : This server provides unofficial images for a variety of Linux distributions.
   The images are maintained by the [Linux Containers](https://linuxcontainers.org/) team and are built to be compact and minimal.